-19th-century U.S. through a study of popular culture, including art, music, theatre, and literature.
-How cultural productions shaped and reflected broader historical developments and the part this expanding culture industry played in the making of modern America.
+The development of popular culture from 1830 to 1914, including music, theatre, literature and public entertainments.
+Themes include how cultural productions reflected broader historical developments and the role of popular culture in making the modern US.
 (Field c).
 Prerequisite(s): a 2000-level history course, or third-year standing and 1.0 credit in history.